n0ur/nearby-places/DESIGN.md

 - Open Street Map, to load the initial map.
 - Nominatim: A geocoding service for OSM (open street map) data.

 The Google Maps Platform has the richest Places database and provides reasonable free usage tier for a personal project.

-To prevent exceeding usage quotas, requests are rate-limited to 40/minute.
+To prevent exceeding usage quotas and abuse:

+- requests are rate-limited to 40/minute.
+- separate API keys are used for frontend and backend, also with some restrictions enabled.

 ## Data Storage